 Illustrations from the Ladies’ Home Journal (1921).

 This article was posted on Tuesday, April 24th, 2012 at 4:34 pm and is filed under Countries & Cultures, Customs and Traditions, England, Folk Lore, France, Holidays Around the World, Ireland, Italy, Roman Culture, Scotland, Superstitions, USA, Wedding Attire around the World, Weddings, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply